SwedbankPay/developer.swedbankpay.com/_includes/callback-reference.md

 *   A callback should return a `200 OK` response.

-To understand the nature of the callback, the type of transaction, its status, etc., you need to perform a GET request on the received URI and inspect the response.
+To understand the nature of the callback, the type of transaction, its status, etc., you need to perform a `GET` request on the received URI and inspect the response.
-The transaction type or any other information can not be inferred from the URI.
+The transaction type or any other information can not and should not be inferred from the URI.
 See [URI usage][uri-usage] for more information.

 {% if api_resource == "paymentorders" %}
 {:.code-view-header}